Template Basics in Microsoft Word

 Templates

 The templates covered in this chapter are a special type of Word document.
-They hold
+They

-Toolbars.
-They also hold style definitions.
-Finally, they hold additional
+components for other documents, especially text and style definitions.
+Finally, they can hold additional

 When you save a document as a

-template Word will attach the three-letter DOS extension of
+template Word will attach the extension of

 ".dot" to the end of the name instead of ".doc" but it is